graphql-java/graphql-java-page/content/blog/getting-started-with-spring-boot.md

 2. Defining on how the actual data for a query is fetched.

-# Our example app: an online store for books
+# Our example API: getting book details

 Our example app we will build is a simple online store for books.
 We assume the very simple user flow: